 Screen sharing started the Vails on a path that research shows may lead to a more profitable financial practice.
-A recent study by Fidelity Investments examined how advisors currently use technology in their practices.
-The study referred to the 30 percent of advisors who use technology applications more frequently than their peers as “eAdvisors.”
+A recent study by Fidelity Investments examined how financial professionals use technology in their practices.
+The study referred to the 30 percent of financial professionals who use technology applications more frequently than their peers.
 The technologies this group employs span all aspects of their practices, from prospecting to client service and operations.
-The typical eAdvisor:
+They typically:

-- Serves a higher percentage of Gen X and Y clients
+- Serve a higher percentage of Gen X and Y clients

-- Has a higher percentage of millionaire clients
+- Have a higher percentage of millionaire clients

 According to Envestnet’s September 2016 survey, “Technology Integration Turbocharges Advisor Productivity: Making Time for Clients,” registered investment advisors (RIAs) that employ advanced technology integration enable advisors to:

 - Acquire more than 200 additional clients, increasing their practice by 291 percent

 - Grow their book of business by 78 percent

 - Achieve a 24 percent increase in their practices by adding more than $200 million in client assets